AlephTav/sqb/README.md

-# sqb
+# sqlbuilder-go
-SQL Builder on Golang
+SqlBuilder for go projects